Generic selectors

 Summary

-The sun and moon establish nighttime and daytime, months, and years; however, the rotation of the earth fixes the duration of a day at 24 hours, independent of the sun and moon.
-The sun divides a day into 12 hours of nighttime and daytime and days begin at evening because God started His work on the first day in darkness.
+The sun and moon establish nighttime and daytime, months, and years; however, the rotation of the earth fixes the duration of a solar day at 24 hours, independent of the sun and moon.
+The sun divides a day into 12 hours of nighttime and daytime.
+Days begin at evening according to Scripture, which corresponds to God starting His work in darkness.
 Nighttime begins at evening as the earth transitions from light to darkness and daytime begins at morning as the earth transitions from darkness to light.

 Months are determined by one orbit of the moon around the earth and a year is one orbit of the earth around the sun.
-Calendars show months and years but they are not measured in whole number of days, at least in modern times.
+Calendars show months and years but actual months and years are not measured in whole number of days.
 A month is 29.53 days and a year is 365.24 days because they are not linked to days.
 Simply put, the rotation of the earth, the orbit of the moon around the earth, and the orbit of the earth around the sun are not synchronized so months and years cannot be expressed in whole number of days.

-Above all, the duration of a day, week, month, and year is fixed and unchanging (at least post-flood).
+Above all, the duration of a day, week, month, and year is fixed and unchanging (at least post-Noachian flood).

 CHAPTER 2